-The school has a drama therapist that works one day a week.
+The school has procured services from two Drama-therapists from the AoC, one of whom works one full day per week in school, another who works two full days per month.
 Children can be identified for access to this service by teachers, other school staff, parents or by themselves.
 Drama therapy is a form of therapy in which all of the performance arts can be used.
 Drama therapists use their training in theatre/drama and therapy to support children experiencing difficulties such as; anxiety, bullying, social and emotional skills and trauma.